• Skip to primary navigation

 • Flour - We used self raising flour, as we wanted to give the star biscuits a bit of a rise.

-• Cinnamon - This is what adds lots of festive flavour.
+• Cinnamon - This is what adds lots of festive flavour to the Christmas biscuits.
 Feel free to add more if you want a really cinnamon flavour.

 • Sugar - We used caster sugar as it makes the biscuits really crispy.